drummerwolli/ro2key/README.rst

 ``Ro2Key`` is designed to enable the access of AWS resources from ``robot users`` in a secure way under `STUPS`_ framework, it generates a ``Temporary Security Credentials`` by HTTPS call when the caller provides a valid OAuth2 token, and send send the credentials back as a JSON string.

-Connexion is a framework on top of Flask_ to automagically handle your REST API requests based on `Swagger 2.0 Specification`_ files in YAML.

 When should I use it
 ====================